sitkadude/py_web_scraper/README.md

 # WEB SCRAPER

-This is a python script that scrapes data off of a json api on `toscrape.com`.
-Permission to scrape the data is granted by `toscrape.com` to the general public.
+I created this repository as an exercise for python, pagination and web scraping.
+Toscrape.com is a website designed solely for the purpose of web scraping.
+The json data scraped consists of quotes from various famous authors.
 The result is a csv outfile.

 DEPENDENCIES:<br/>
 (1) requests<br/>